How to Manage a Distributed Team

 Constant communication is the key to keeping your distributed team productive and engaged.
 Plan for regular team meetings early in the week using video conferencing to discuss project statuses, obstacles that team members are facing and goals for the week.
 Then, later in the week, consider hosting longer “wrap-up” meetings to talk about team accomplishments.
 You can also use this time to recognize outstanding work and plan for the following week.

-In addition to team meetings, regular one-on-one meetings with each of your employees are highly recommended to ensure everyone stays connected and engaged.
+In addition to team meetings, stand-up meetings, regular one-on-one meetings with each of your employees are highly recommended to ensure everyone stays connected and engaged.
 In fact, studies have shown that employees of managers who do not have regular 1:1 meetings are four times more likely to feel disengaged at work.
 While 1:1 meetings can be time consuming for managers with large teams, they play a critical role in making team members feel valued as individuals while also giving them the opportunity to ask questions, discuss problems or raise suggestions that they may not have felt comfortable sharing in a group environment.

-7. Overcommunicate goals to help employees succeed
+7. Overcommunicate goals to help remote employees succeed

 For employees who find remote working arrangements to be difficult, overcommunicating individual goals and tasks is an effective way to ensure they are focused on the right things.
 This means using clear and precise language that employees can easily understand for each project.
 Utilize project management tools to help employees stay on task, understand each stage of the project and know when the project is due.
 Effectively managing a distributed team won’t work if you are simply focused on tracking employee’s work hours.
 Instead, the best way to measure an employee’s performance is to focus on their results.
 Creating a results-oriented culture means trusting your team and letting go of the arbitrary and forced nine-to-five, 40-hour workweek.
 Instead, focus on individual team member contributions.
 How and when they complete tasks should not matter as long as the work is done well and done on time.